DiegoFloresWenHao/Mamba_for_Star-Galaxy_Classification/README.md

 This repository implements the State Space Model to classify stellar sources such as stars and galaxies.
 The dataset utilized for this project was made open-source by the Aryabhatta Research Institute of Observational Sciences (ARIES), Nainital, India, using their in-house 1.3m telescope.
 This github repository uses the code given by the paper "MedMamba: Vision Mamba for Medical Image Classification" https://arxiv.org/abs/2403.03849

+For a complete and well detailed presentation of Mamba's training and testing please refer to this Kaggle Notebook https://www.kaggle.com/code/diegoexe/mamba-for-star-galaxy-classification-91-45-acc

 # 🗂 Dataset Description

 The dataset was created as part of a project at ARIES and involves images captured by the 1.3m telescope situated in Devasthal, Nainital, India.